rachelrivers/JavaScriptFundamentals2020/docs/InstallationGuideMac.md

 Node.js is a JavaScript runtime engine.
 Basically, it allows you to run JavaScript programs outside of the browser.

-You will need to have the latest _Current_ version of Node installed as of September 2020 (14.9).
+You will need to have the latest stable version of Node installed as of September 2020 (14.9).
 If you already have Node.js installed, type `node -v`.
-If you do not have the latest version, see https://flaviocopes.com/how-to-update-node/ for instructions on how to upgrade.
+If you do not have the latest version, you can do one of the following to things:

+1. [Upgrade Node.js with using whatever you installed Node.js with.](https://flaviocopes.com/how-to-update-node/) If you have Node.js projects on your computer and you wish to maintain them, this could break your existing projects.
+2. Install multiple version of Node.js on your computer with NVM.
+See the _Node Version Manager (NVM)_ section of the [Linux Installaton Guide](InstallationGuideLinuxAndNVM.md).

 You should also update NPM.
 You can update it with: